argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 Gallery/Collage considerations:
 - Reward restraint that keeps value calm (consistent mats, caption colors).
 Penalize ornament (tape/paper textures, stripes) when it distracts from content or breaks value rhythm.
-- Minimalist allowance: a single, well‑chosen accent used sparingly and consistently can justify a 4 when the shell’s value discipline is evident.

 ---